NeutroGe/sstats/README.md

 Once done paste your riot api key inside the file "api_key.txt", start the league client, start summoner's stats, you're good to go!

-If you prefer compiling the app yourself, i'll explain it later in this readme so keep reading or scroll down :)
+If you prefer compiling the app yourself, i'll explain how later in this readme so keep reading or scroll down :)

 ## Getting a personal riot api key